 Scaffolding a new framework

-The first thing to do is scaffold your framework support in its own repo.
+The first thing to do is to scaffold your framework support in its own repo.

 We recommend adopting the same project structure as the Storybook monorepo.
 That structure contains the framework package (

 examples/<framework>-kitchen-sink) as well as other associated documentation and configuration as needed.

 It may seem like a little more hierarchy than what’s necessary.
 But because the structure mirrors the way Storybook’s monorepo is structured, you can reuse Storybook’s tooling.
 It also makes it easier to move the framework into the Storybook monorepo later if that is desirable.

 @storybook/html as a starter framework since it’s the simplest and contains no framework-specific peculiarities.
 There is a boilerplate to get you started here.

 Supporting a new framework in Storybook typically consists of two main aspects: